 In addition to regular dental care, keeping blood sugar stable through diet, exercise and proper medication will provide the best possible quality of life and reduce the risk of stroke, vision problems and other health issues commonly associated with diabetes.

-If you have been diagnosed with diabetes and have oral health concerns or have been away from the dentist for some time, contact our Marietta, GA dentist office and schedule an appointment with Drs.
+If you have been diagnosed with diabetes and have oral health concerns, or have been away from the dentist for some time, contact our Marietta, GA dentist office.
+Schedule an appointment with Drs.
 Mulkey and Hildreth.
-We accept new patients and can help you to restore a healthy smile .
+We accept new patients and can help you restore a healthy smile .